-Lynn has worked as an actor and acting teacher, writer and director, since she moved to Scotland from the USA over thirty five years ago.
-And as Scotland’s foremost American accent coach she has worked regularly at Piltochry Festival Theatre, The Royal Lyceum, Edinburgh, Dundee Rep Theatre and Perth Theatre and other companies around Scotland.
+Lynn has worked as an actor and acting teacher, writer and director, since she moved to Scotland from the USA over forty years ago.
+And as Scotland’s foremost American accent coach she has worked regularly at Piltochry Festival Theatre, The Royal Lyceum Edinburgh, Dundee Rep Theatre and Perth Theatre, and other companies around Scotland.

 She was a founder of Stellar Quines Theatre Company and directed its first production, Night Sky.
 For many years, Lynn was an assessor for the National Council for Drama Training and has been an adjudicator for the Scottish Community Drama Association.

-Among many others, Lynn has taught acting to the likes of Ewan McGregor, Shirley Henderson, Dougray Scott, Kevin McKidd and Sharon Small.
+Lynn has taught acting to the likes of Ewan McGregor, Shirley Henderson, Dougray Scott, Kevin McKidd and Sharon Small and many others.

-Lynn has been accent coach for every American play at Pitlochry Festival Theatre since 1989, most recently on Hello Dolly (2013).
-In addition, she works regularly at The Royal Lyceum – last winter, Of Mice and Men; Dundee Rep – last season, Steel Magnolias; and Perth Theatre – most recently Death of a Salesman, Someone Who’ll Watch Over Me, Moonlight and Magnolias and The Odd Couple.
+Lynn has been accent coach for every American play at Pitlochry Festival Theatre since 1989, most recently Carousel in 2016 and High Society in 2017.
+In addition, she has worked regularly at The Royal Lyceum, most recently The Crucible and the series of Arthur Miller productions; Dundee Rep, Steel Magnolias; and Perth Theatre, most recently Death of a Salesman, Someone Who’ll Watch Over Me, Moonlight and Magnolias and The Female Version of The Odd Couple.

 Marcella trained at the Royal Scottish Academy of Music and Drama on the BA Music course and at the Royal Academy of Music, London on the post-graduate musical theatre course where she received the Ian Fleming Musical Theatre Award and the Musicians Benevolent Fund Award.